Alignak-monitoring/alignak-doc/source/01_introduction/introduction.rst

    * Flexible : in an architecture point view.
 It is very close to our scalability wish.
 OpenStack integration is our long term goal (short lifetime architecture)
    * Easy to contribute : contribution has to be an easy process.
 Alignak follow pep8 and pylint coding standard add readability.
 Step by step help to contribute can be found in :ref:`Contributing <contributing/how_to_contribute>`

 This is basically what Alignak is made of.
-Maybe add the "keep it simple" Linux principle and it's prefect.
+Maybe add the "keep it simple" Linux principle and it's perfect.
 There is nothing we don't want, we consider every features / ideas.

 Features